In this guide, we are going to install an Octelium Cluster on top of an already running Kubernetes cluster via the octops init

 .

-- Label the data plane node in order to be used as a data plane node by Octelium as follows:
+- Label the data-plane node to be used as a data-plane node by Octelium as follows:

 kubectl label nodes data-plane-1 octelium.com/node-mode-dataplane=

-- Label the control plane node in order to be used as a control plane node by Octelium as follows:
+- Label the control-plane node to be used as a control-plane node by Octelium as follows:

 kubectl label nodes control-plane-1 octelium.com/node-mode-controlplane=